KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/04/29

+- Fixes an issue where there is a chance the game might abnormally stutter in the "Demigod Council" Dawncloud map when using certain Android devices

 ■2025/04/23

 - Fixes an issue where certain controls for the "Hand of Zagreus" may become abnormal in the "Bloodbathed Battlefront" Castrum Kremnos map under certain circumstances.